-There are two options within our master’s program, both of which lead to the MS degree: the thesis option, and the coursework option.
-For complete information about each, read our Graduate student handbook.
+There are two options within our master’s program, both of which lead to the MS degree: the thesis option and the coursework option.

 Plan I (Thesis Option)

 The Plan I master’s degree requires a minimum of 30 credit hours — 24 hours of coursework and 6 hours of thesis research (CH 699):

 - Four lecture courses (12 credit hours) are required for this degree option.
 At least two of these courses must be in the student’s major area, and at least one must be outside the major area.